Automated Profile Inference with Language Model Agents: Additional Experiments

+A well-calibrated profiling system should demonstrate a strong correlation between its accuracy and the hardness and certainty labels provided by humans. \Cref{fig:calibrate_hardness} and~\Cref{fig:calibrate_certainty} report calibration accuracy of GPT-4 across these dimensions.
+As expected, accuracy decreases as hardness increases, indicating that both models and human annotators agree on which attributes are more difficult to infer.
+Similarly, accuracy rises with certainty, suggesting that \mymethod performs better when human annotators are more confident.
+We also evaluate the reliability of \mymethod’s own confidence scores, which range from 1 to 5 for each predicted attribute. \Cref{fig:calibrate_confidence} shows a clear positive correlation: accuracy generally improves as confidence scores increase, suggesting that these scores are a reliable indicator of prediction quality.

-We now explore the impact of the proposed memory management for agents.
+\mypara{Impact of Memory Management in \mymethod} We now explore the impact of the proposed memory management for agents.
 Specifically, we remove the memory management and instead use the context windows of LLM agents to store all communication histories (clearing the history when the context window is exceeded), and compare their performance on the synthetic dataset (\ie SynthPAI).
-The results in Figure~\ref{tab:memory} show a significant degradation in performance without memory management.
+The results in~\Cref{tab:memory} show a significant degradation in performance without memory management.
 This notable drop in performance highlights the importance of memory management for effective profiling in \mymethod.